TedAlden/settlers-of-catan/README.md

 ## Key Features

 - [x] Singleplayer against AI or multiplayer (local/hot-seat).
-- [ ] Games can be saved and resumed using JSON a save-file.
+- [x] Games can be saved and resumed using a JSON save-file.

 ## Requirements